katrinleinweber/gm17-data-integitry/CfP.md

 # Abstract (600)

 Pharma is strictly regulated because _their_ APIs literally get under your skin (**a**ctive **p**harmaceutical **i**ngredients).
 Regulators currently focus on the integrity of electronic records, because they are relevant for assessing an API's quality and safety.
-Such records and the certified, "21 CFR part 11"-compliant software that handles them are in need of version control!
+Such records and the certified software that handles them are in need of good version control systems!
 Some tacked-on "audit trail" just doesn't cut it anymore.

 Scouring regulatory documents (for example by [EMA](http://www.ema.europa.eu/ema/index.jsp?curl=pages/regulation/q_and_a/q_and_a_detail_000027.jsp#section16), [FDA](https://www.regulations.gov/document?D=FDA-2016-D-1113-0002) & [MHRA](https://www.gov.uk/government/publications/good-manufacturing-practice-data-integrity-definitions)), we'll find that data integrity requirements often map well to basic functionality of Git & Co.
 Pharma asks: "audit trail reviews?"
 We answer: Erm, pull requests!?!